OCA/knowledge/document_page/README.rst

 Installation
 ============

 This module depends on module knowledge.
-So make sure to have available it in your addons list
+So make sure to have it in your addons list.

 Configuration
 =============